Hair transplants offer to permanently restore and perfect hairlines that have crawled up, and fill parts of the scalp that have thinned out.

 The tiny wounds close up on their own in a few days after the extraction without requiring special care.
 Not to mention, compared to the FUT surgeries, they leave virtually no room for infections.

 As a bonus, after the FUE2 there is no large – and potentially visible – scar, so patients can freely choose shorter hairstyles.

 Cyril’s consultation and FUE2 surgery

-Cyril met us for a personal examination in our Bordeaux office on the 20th of May 2014.
+Cyril contacted us for an examination on the 20th of May 2014.